-Haptoglobin (Hp) is a blood plasma protein that forms high affinity complexes with free haemoglobin that is released from erythrocytes.
-In haemolytic anaemia, haptoglobin levels decrease as high levels of haemoglobin are released from the lysed erythrocytes.
+Haptoglobin (Hp) is a blood plasma protein that forms high affinity complexes with free hemoglobin that is released from erythrocytes.
+In hemolytic anaemia, haptoglobin levels decrease as high levels of hemoglobin are released from the lysed erythrocytes.

 - Target Species

 - Product Form